Culture of Ghana: Dagomba

-The Dagomba speak Dagbani language and live in the Kingdom of Dagbon.The kingdom is the earliest in Ghana.
+The Dagomba speak the Dagbani language and live in the Kingdom of Dagbon.
+The kingdom is the earliest in Ghana.
 For centuries, the area inhabited by Dagomba peoples has been the scene of movements of people engaged in conquest, expansion, and north-south and east-west trade.
-Many terms from Arabic, Hausa and Dyula are seen in the Dagbani language, due to the importance of trans-saharan trade and West African trade and the historic impact that the Islamic religion has had in the area.
+Many terms from Arabic, Hausa, and Dyula are seen in the Dagbani language, due to the importance of trans-saharan trade and West African trade and the historic impact that the Islamic religion has had in the area.

 Ewé

 The Ewe people occupy southeastern Ghana and parts of neighboring Togo and Benin.
 The Ewe follow a patrilineal structure, meaning that the founder of a community becomes chief and is usually succeeded by his paternal relatives.
 Ewe religion is organized around a creator or deity, Mawu, and over 600 other deities.
 The Ewe are more traditionally inclined in terms of religion and belief.
 Many village celebrations and ceremonies take place in honor of one or more deities.

 Coastal Ewe depend on the fishing trade, while inland Ewe are usually farmers and keep livestock.
 The local variations in economic activities have led to craft specialization.
 The Ewe also weave kente cloth, often in geometrical patterns and symbolic designs that have been handed down through the ages.